michael-manley/Trinity_ArchLinux_PKGBUILD/README.md

 # Trinity_ArchLinux_PKGBUILD
-PKGBUILD's for building Trinity on Arch Linux
+PKGBUILDs for building Trinity on Arch Linux

 ## Before installing
 Before installing please remove any presence of JRE and RUBY packages,